Navigating the Fire Life Together

 Are these therapy sessions?

 These are educational and supportive group sessions, not therapy or medical treatment.
-Presenters are licensed professionals and will share tools and resources; for individual clinical care, please consult your provider.
+Many presenters are licensed professionals and will share tools and resources; for individual clinical care, please consult your provider.

 Will the sessions be recorded?